 - Nutmeg, corriander, cumin, chili powder, about ½tsp each

 - 2 slices of your favorite bread, cut diagonally and toasted

 - ¼c shredded or grated cheese.
 Use any kind that suits your mood; gouda, cheddar, and parm have all proven to work well in this dish.

 - Mise en place: Slice and dice all of your ingredients first and set them aside so they're readily available as you need them throughout the recipe.
 You can also toast your bread during the prep phase.

-- Heat a medium sized cast iron skillet or saucepan over medium heat and add the bacon.
-Try to keep bacon in 1 evel layer so each piece browns.
+- Heat a medium cast iron skillet or saucepan over medium heat and add the bacon.
 Cook bacon for about 5-6 minutes, stirring occasionally, until bacon is crispy all over.
 Using a slotted spoon, remove bacon from skillet and place it on a paper towel set to the aside.
-Discard the bacon fat, leaving about 1 tablespoon in the pan.
+Discard most of the bacon fat, leaving about 1 tablespoon in the pan.

 - Increase flame to medium-high and add 1Tb of olive oil to the same skillet you used to cook the bacon.
-Add the sweet potatoes, onions, and jalapenos, again in an even layer so they can brown evenly, and season with salt and pepper.
-Let them brown for 2 mintues without touchng them.
-Seriously, don't move them around at all for the first 2 minutes.
-Color is caramelizaation is flavor.
-Once the sweet potato mixture has browned slightly, add the spices and saute for 1 minute more, this time tossing iccasionally.
+Add the sweet potatoes, onions, and jalapeños, and season with salt and pepper.
+Once the sweet potato mixture has browned slightly, add the spices and sauté for 1 minute more.

 - Add the bacon back to the pan along with the canned tomatoes.
 Reduce heat to low and bring mixture to a simmer.
 Let it simmer for 3 minutes then add salt to taste.
 Top with an even layer of cheese then make 4 divets in the sauce and drop 1 egg directly into each divet.